tokio-rs/website/content/blog/2019-10-scheduler.md

 Another way to model a scheduler is to use multiple single-threaded schedulers.
 Each processor gets its own run queue and tasks are pinned to a specific processor.
 This avoids the problem of synchronization entirely.
-As, Rust's task model requires the ability to queue a task from any thread, there still needs to be a thread-safe way to inject tasks into the scheduler.
+As Rust's task model requires the ability to queue a task from any thread, there still needs to be a thread-safe way to inject tasks into the scheduler.
 Either each processor's run queue supports a thread-safe push operation (MPSC) or each processor has